-At the conclusion of their investigation, the head teacher will provide a formal written response within ten school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the head teacher will provide a formal written response within five school days of the date of receipt of the complaint.
 If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Whitley Village Primary School will take to resolve the complaint.
+Where appropriate, it will include details of actions the school will take to resolve the complaint.